· · AI

 What the Task tool actually does

 The Task tool doesn’t create “subagents.”
 It spawns ephemeral Claude workers.
 Think temporary contractors who show up, do one specific job, then vanish.
-Each Task gets its own 200k context window, completely isolated from everything else.
+Each Task gets its own 200k context window, isolated from everything else.

 Watch what actually happens when you run multiple Tasks: